Home » Cardiovascular Health » Cholesterol Treatment » Cholesterol Management

 When your child is tested for high cholesterol, it is important that you understand what the numbers mean.
 Your child should be screened at least once before age ten, but not before age two.
 An acceptable cholesterol level for children is a total cholesterol level of less than one hundred and seventy, and an LDL cholesterol lower than one hundred and ten.
 If the test results are normal for your child, you should have them tested every three years.
 If the levels are from one hundred and seventy to one hundred and ninety nine for total cholesterol, and from one hundred and ten to one hundred and twenty nine for LDL cholesterol, this is borderline and needs to be lowered as much as possible because of the higher risks involved.
 If your child’s total cholesterol is at least two hundred or their LDL cholesterol level is one hundred and thirty or more, this is high and can become dangerous if not treated.
 If diet and exercise does not work to lower these numbers, your child may end up taking a cholesterol lowering drug as long as they are at least eight years old.

-A healthy nutritious diet full of low fat foods and plenty of exercise are the keys to lowering the cholesterol level of your child.
+A healthy nutritious diet full of foods and plenty of exercise are the keys to lowering the cholesterol level of your child.
 Include a lot of fruits and vegetables in the meals you make, because these foods have very little fat and sterols, including cholesterol.
 Beans are a great protein source that has a lot of fiber and very little cholesterol.
 Avoid full fat dairy foods, and instead use skim milk and low fat cheeses and other dairy products.
 Add a lot of whole grains to your diet, such as cereal, bread, rolls, and other whole grain products.
 These foods are also low in cholesterol, and can actually help fight the bad kind in your body.
 Make sure that your child gets plenty of exercise, with at least some of it in the form of aerobic exercise.
 This also helps to lower cholesterol numbers and will keep your child healthy.
 Get active with them, and the whole family will benefit from a healthier diet and lots of exercise while spending quality family time together.

 The information supplied in this article is not to be considered as medical advice and is for educational purposes only.